dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/update-related-data.md

 ![Instructor Edit page with courses](update-related-data/_static/instructor-edit-courses.png)

 The relationship between the Course and Instructor entities is many-to-many.
-To add and remove relationships, you add and remove entities to and from the InstructorCourses join entity set.
+To add and remove relationships, you add and remove entities to and from the CourseAssignments join entity set.

 The UI that enables you to change which courses an instructor is assigned to is a group of check boxes.
 A check box for every course in the database is displayed, and the ones that the instructor is currently assigned to are selected.
 The user can select or clear check boxes to change course assignments.
 If the number of courses were much greater, you would probably want to use a different method of presenting the data in the view, but you'd use the same method of manipulating a join entity to create or delete relationships.